katydu/CodeTraining-Intern/README.md

 # CodeTraining

-When I'm a intern at Company, I learned about building a Library Management System.
+When I was an intern at the Company, I learned about building a Library Management System.
 It's a whole complete process to learn all the knowledge you need about building a Library system.

-The most impressive section is I can clearly know how to connect front-end and back-end.
+The most impressive section is I clearly know how to connect front-end and back-end.

 ## About Library system

-It has the basic functions likes **CRUD**, user can insert/delete/upload/search the books.
-Also this system provides the **lending record** on all the books.
-User can easily know who had borrowed this book before.
+It has basic functions like **CRUD**, the user can insert/delete/upload/search the books.
+Also, this system provides the **lending record** on all the books.
+Users can easily know who had borrowed this book before.
 The last one is the **book detail**.
-In detail user can quickly get the information about this book.
+In detail, users can quickly get the information about this book.
 All functions have basic **validations**.
 For example: wrong content, wrong date format, etc.

 ## Lecture 2 SQL